AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 ### Presentation
-- When called it shows a custom screen in overlay with one or two pages of a notebook.
+- When called it shows a custom screen in overlay with a notebook (closed by default)
-	- [ ] Make it less dark!
-- You can navigate to a topic by hitting the bookmarks that pop up on hover.
+- You can navigate to a topic by clicking the bookmarks that pop out on hover.
 Every page falls inside one of the [[Taccuino Topics]].
 - Selecting a topic takes you to its index page, where you see just the titles of all the questions in a neat grid.
 - You click on any of them to expand them.
 - Arrows on both sides at the bottom flip the pages.